How To Install Running Boards on Your Jeep

 Why install tunning boards?
 Well, they do several things for you.
 First, they protect your doors from parking lot dings.
 Second, they help protect your body’s sides from dings and scrapes on the trail.
 Third, they give you places all along the rocker panels to lift your Jeep with your trusty Hi-Lift Jack.

 For those of you afraid to install bolt-on nerf bars, here are a few secrets.
-I recently bought the Best Running Boards for my Jeep Gladiator.
+I recently bought running boards for my Jeep Gladiator.
 These bolt-ons the frame with six self-tapping bolts on each end and center of the bar.

 Here are a few techniques to help make your installation successful.